fartbagxp/aas-cidr-ranges/doc/private_ranges.md

 # Private IP ranges

+These IP address ranges are traditionally private IP address space, defined by [various IETF specifications](https://tools.ietf.org), and are not routable on the public internet.

 ## IPv4

+The following table are to identify IPv4 ranges and their associated standard.

 | Address Block      | Present Use                   | Reference                                                                        |
 | ------------------ | ----------------------------- | -------------------------------------------------------------------------------- |